2023 Best Mechanic & Repair Technologies Trade Schools in Michigan

 Read full report on Mechanic & Repair Technologies at Baker College

-With a ranking of #7, Northern Michigan University did quite well on this year’s best schools for mechanic and repair technologies students.
+Northern Michigan University did quite well in this year’s ranking of the best schools for mechanic & repair technologies students.
+It came in at #7 on the list.
 Northern Michigan University is a medium-sized public school located in the remote town of Marquette.

 Full Mechanic & Repair Technologies at Macomb Community College Report

-Grand Rapids Community College landed the #10 spot in the 2023 rankings for the best mechanic and repair technologies programs.
-Located in the midsize city of Grand Rapids, Grand Rapids Community College is a public college with a large student population.
+Grand Rapids Community College landed the #10 spot in the 2023 rankings for the best mechanic & repair technologies programs.
+Located in the midsize city of Grand Rapids, Grand Rapids Community College is a public school with a large student population.

 Best Mechanic & Repair Technologies Colleges in the Great Lakes Region